willray73-sys/wordsolve-site/docs/support.md

 ### The app won’t open / crashes
 1. Force quit and reopen.
 2. Update to the latest TestFlight/Play build.
-3. If it persists, open a GitHub Issue with device, OS, and steps.
+3. If the issue continues, please contact us at support@pixelquill.io.

 ### Do I need an account?
 No. The app does not require sign-in or collect personal data.